lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 When the server first accepts a new, incoming network connection, it is given the low-level network address of computer on the other end.
 It immediately attempts to convert this address into the human-readable host name that will be entered in the server log and returned by the `connection_name()` function.
 This conversion can, for the TCP/IP networking configurations, involve a certain amount of communication with remote name servers, which can take quite a long time and/or fail entirely.
 While the server is doing this conversion, it is not doing anything else at all; in particular, it it not responding to user commands or executing MOO tasks.

-By default, the server will wait no more than 5 seconds for such a name lookup to succeed; after that, it behaves as if the conversion had failed, using instead a printable representation of the low-level address.
-If the property `name_lookup_timeout` exists on `$server_options` and has an integer as its value, that integer is used instead as the timeout interval.
+By default, the server attempts this name lookup for new connections.
+If `$server_options.no_name_lookup` is true, automatic DNS name resolution is disabled and the server uses a printable representation of the low-level address instead.

 When the `open_network_connection()` function is used, the server must again do a conversion, this time from the host name given as an argument into the low-level address necessary for actually opening the connection.
-This conversion is subject to the same timeout as in the in-bound case; if the conversion does not succeed before the timeout expires, the connection attempt is aborted and `open_network_connection()` raises `E_QUOTA`.
+If address lookup fails, the connection attempt is aborted and `open_network_connection()` raises `E_INVARG` with diagnostic information.

 After a successful conversion, though, the server must still wait for the actual connection to be accepted by the remote computer.
 As before, this can take a long time during which the server is again doing nothing else.
-Also as before, the server will by default wait no more than 5 seconds for the connection attempt to succeed; if the timeout expires, `open_network_connection()` again raises `E_QUOTA`.
-This default timeout interval can also be overridden from within the database, by defining the property `outbound_connect_timeout` on `$server_options` with an integer as its value.
+The server will by default wait no more than 5 seconds for the connection attempt to succeed; if the timeout expires, `open_network_connection()` raises `E_QUOTA`.
+This default timeout interval can be overridden from within the database by defining the property `outbound_connect_timeout` on `$server_options` with an integer as its value.

 #### Associating Network Connections with Players